Table of Contents

 All media are extensions of some human faculty.
 The wheel is an extension of the foot.
 The book is an extension of the eye.
 The extension of any one sense reshapes how we live — and how we think.

-in classic vincent fashion, we need yet again preface this section by yet another history lesson. but how we learned to communicate is too nuanced to cover in earnest so lets just do a quick speedrun:
+in classic vincent fashion, we need yet again preface this write up with yet another history lesson. but tbh how we learned to communicate is too nuanced to cover in earnest so lets just do a quick speedrun:

 communication history